DavisChang/vite-react-poc-packages/README.md

 ### Recursive Rendering
 This component represents a recursive rendering of a nested tree structure (topics and subtopics), allowing users to expand and collapse each topic.
 Key details:

 1. Component Structure: It uses a recursive component (RenderTopic) to display hierarchical topics, toggling visibility with state (isExpanded).
-	2. HTML Semantics: The topics are rendered as a list (<ul>, <li>), keeping the structure meaningful for screen readers.
+2. HTML Semantics: The topics are rendered as a list (ul, li), keeping the structure meaningful for screen readers.
 3. Recursive Nested Components: Each topic renders its subtopics recursively through RenderTopic, enabling deeply nested structures to be displayed dynamically.

+### Design System TailwindCSS (CVA)

+A Design System is a collection of reusable components and design guidelines to maintain consistency across a product’s UI.
+When using Tailwind CSS, it provides utility-first class names for building UI components quickly and consistently.

+CVA (Class Variance Authority) enhances this by allowing you to define reusable and flexible class configurations with variants and conditional class names.
+It structures how you apply Tailwind classes based on props and ensures consistency in styling across your components.
+This is helpful for managing complex class variations, improving both scalability and maintainability.